joseph-allen/template-ds-project/README.md

 # Project Title
 What is the purpose of this project?
-What version of Python do we use? python -V
+Python version : python -V
-Is there any linting?
+Linting : ?

 ## Sample Data
 | First Header  | Second Header |